SofiaSanchezU/Control-Positioning-and-Path-planning-of-an-Autonomous-Mobile-Robot/README.md

 # Problem Statement
-Design a autonomus mobile robot simulation capable of navigates a structured environment along a specified trajectory using a robust control strategy.
+Design a autonomus mobile robot framework capable of navigates a structured environment along a specified trajectory using a robust control strategy.
 The robot's positional data is gathered from an array of sensors and processed using multilateration algorithms.
 This raw data is then filtered to ensure accuracy and reliability.
 The entire control strategy operates within a closed-loop control system, as illustrated in Figure
 ![image](https://github.com/fercho-0109/Mobile-robotics/assets/40362695/898f4cfd-08c3-46a4-8ad3-529e24647de3)
 ## Main Assumptions
 - The robot base movement is performed by wheels.